11 Essential Guidelines of Safe Sleep for Babies

 8. Use a String-Free Pacifier When Baby is Sleeping

 Give your baby a pacifier that is not attached to a string for naps and at night.
 Pacifier use during naps and nighttime is recommended once breastfeeding is well established.
-However, pacifier use should be delayed until breastfeeding is established or follow your heathcare providers recommendations.
+However, pacifier use should be delayed until breastfeeding is established or follow your healthcare providers recommendations.

 9. Be Cautious of Products Claiming to Prevent SIDS